KennGarroch/xtouch-Python/README.md

 Pre-requisites are the [Mido](https://mido.readthedocs.io/en/latest/index.html) project and the RtMidi backend.
 Download and install with pip3 mido.
-The RtMidi backend may also need to be installed with [python-rtmidi](https://github.com/SpotlightKid/python-rtmidi)
+The RtMidi backend will also need to be installed with [python-rtmidi](https://github.com/SpotlightKid/python-rtmidi)

 ## Quick test

 Once installed, plug the XTouch into the USB and run:

 python3 xtouch.py

+from the command line (Terminal).
+If the Midi name is not simply X-TOUCH MINI then all attached controllers will be listed.
+If the X-Touch is in the list then copy the full name and paste it into the string at the top of the xtouch.py If the device is not there then check the connections.

+As an example, the system on a Mac uses:

+ `MIDIDEVICE="X-TOUCH MINI"`

+whereas on a Raspberry Pi it is:

+ `MIDIDEVICE="X-TOUCH MINI:X-TOUCH MINI 1 24:0"`

 The demo code should be easy to follow.
 Press A (upper far right on XTouch) to see the status of all the buttons and knobs.
 Press a few buttons and twist some